 If you already have Chrome installed, make sure you have the most up-to-date version.

 Finally, paste this link into your Chrome browser to check that you're on a strong Wifi connection.
 We recommend at least 5Mbps.

 5 minutes before the scheduled time

-Grab your wired or wireless headset with a built-in microphone
+Grab your wired or wireless headset with a built-in microphone - not necessary, but recommended

 Find a quiet spot to start the test

 Read the communication from the Researcher, locate and open the [Test URL] in a Chrome Browser.
 It should look something like:

 It's not required, but recommended to use wired or wireless headphones with a built-in microphone.
 They reduce background noise and cut out echo.